top of page

 I organize semesterly events bringing together real estate experts from the industry, public, academic, and non-profit sectors as part of the Yale ICF Real Estate Colloquium series.

-Fall 2023 ICF Real Estate Colloquium:
+Fall 2023 ICF Real Estate Colloquium

 Challenges & Progress towards Providing Affordable Housing in the U.S.